dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 ## The Challenge with Custom Prompts 🤔

+Here's the specific scenario: I have a custom prompt that accepts two dynamic inputs - a text input and a file.
+Sometimes I'll be including a file and sometimes I won't.
+And therein lies the problem.

-When working with Custom Prompts in Power Automate, I encountered a common scenario.
-My prompt required a file attachment, but in some cases, my users wouldn't have a file to attach.
-The problem?
+When working with Custom Prompts in Power Automate, I encountered this common scenario where my prompt required a file attachment, but in some cases, my users wouldn't have a file to attach.
+The issue is that custom prompts don't allow for optional inputs.

 Custom Prompts don't handle this well:
 - All input fields are mandatory